jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

    sudo systemctl restart jellyfin
    ```

-3. Configure VAAPI acceleration in the "Transcoding" page of the Admin Dashboard.
+3. Configure VAAPI acceleration in the **Transcoding** page of the Admin Dashboard.
 Enter the `/dev/dri/renderD128` device above as the `VA API` Device value.

 4. Watch a movie, and verify that transcoding is working by watching `ffmpeg-transcode-*.txt` logs under `/var/log/jellyfin`.